Our Equation:

 Our Connection to the Ocean

 From food to travel, our choices are closely linked to the ocean.
 Yet, because of both physical and emotional distance, we may not fully realize how our actions affect it.
 The ocean silently bears the waste generated by our consumption.
-Ocean waste isn’t just a term; it’s a sustainability challenge and a turning point to redefine how we handle waste.
+Because this distance feels relatively far, our unconscious behaviors continue to occur in a so-called “sustainable” way.

 Fishing Gear